What Is UGC (User-Generated Content)?

 Unpaid UGC (Organic Content)

-Users post photos or videos using the product and tag the brand.
+The customer uploads photos and videos featuring the product and tags the brand.

 Some users write detailed experiences about products or services.

 What makes an unpaid UGC powerful is its trust factor.
 Because the creator isn’t being paid, audiences tend to see it as more honest and unbiased.
-Brands often rely on this type of content for credibility and social proof.
+Most brands tend to trust this kind of content for marketing purposes.

 Paid UGC (Creator-Commissioned Content)

-Brands also collect UGC and repost it on social media or websites.
-This makes marketing more natural.
+Companies themselves can gather user-generated content and repost it.
 In some cases, companies run campaigns asking users to create content using hashtags or challenges.
 So UGC works as a bridge between real users and brand communication.

 Benefits of User-Generated Content